redis/redis-doc/topics/cluster-spec.md

 In a cluster of N nodes, every node has N-1 outgoing TCP connections, and N-1 incoming connections.

 These TCP connections are kept alive all the time and are not created on demand.
-When a node expects a pong reply in response to a ping in the cluster bus, before to wait for enough time to mark the node as unreachable, it will try to refresh the connection with the node by reconnecting from scratch.
+When a node expects a pong reply in response to a ping in the cluster bus, before waiting long enough to mark the node as unreachable, it will try to refresh the connection with the node by reconnecting from scratch.

 While Redis Cluster nodes form a full mesh, **nodes use a gossip protocol and